 In 2017, we saw the emergence of tasty treats that went viral over Instagram and social media, such as black ice cream made from charred coconut and galaxy smoothies.
 In 2018, we saw heme, South American food and fermented foods taking a precedence in recipe books, restaurants and social media.

 So, if you can’t make a meal without your beloved kale, coconut oil or sweet potato, then brand new food trends are coming for you in 2019.

 We’ve got a sneak peak of which food trends you should expect to see in 2019 from our qualified nutritional therapist, Ali Orr.

 Gut health remains a solid focus in 2019 and beyond.
 Ali Orr says “probiotics can help support a healthy gut microbiome.
 This is the good, bad and commensal bacteria that lives within us.
-An imbalance in gut bacteria not only contributes to digestive distress such as IBS symptoms but has also been associated with diabetes, obesity and depression.
+An imbalance in gut bacteria not only contributes to digestive distress such as IBS symptoms but has also been associated with diabetes and obesity.

 “Hippocrates stated that health begins in the gut and that seems to be even more prevalent today.
 A healthy gut supports a healthy, functional and balanced body and, therefore, life.
 Of all the supplements available, probiotics are one that certainly are at the top end of the list”.

 Sea greens will be having a moment on the shelves in 2019.
 “They have been incorporated into diets around the world for centuries.
 One of the worlds Blue Zones (where people live considerably longer than the average life span) Okinawa, Japan, regularly consume seaweed as part of their diet, suggesting it could contribute to longevity (alongside various other healthful practises)” Ali says.